 Generate achievable ideas against the most voted pain points.
 Be wild and creative.
 Think outside the box and bring solutions that not only meet the customer’s expectations but exceed them.

 After that, prioritize the ideas as per the effort they’ll require to execute and the impact they’ll have.

 Then, discuss the implementation of the top ideas, assign ownership, and define a timeline.
 Set up a meeting in 1-2 weeks to discuss the implementation plan with the owners.

 Finally, measure the impact.
-Add these into your VOC program.
+Add these to your VOC program.
 This will help you analyze the progress and tell you whether you are moving in the right direction or not!

-- Share the discovery, findings, and new ideas with the entire team and bring everyone on the same page.
+- Share the discoveries, findings, and new ideas with the entire team and bring everyone on the same page.

 - It is impertinent to validate every idea with the customer.
 Do additional research or conduct customer interviews and validate them.

 - Track the progress of improvements with the required people in Quarterly/ Monthly meetings.
 (Highly important!)

 - Once implemented, track the progress on CX/business metrics and iterate if required.
 (How else you’ll know!)
 To track your CX metrics, consider using SurveySensum.
 Their dedicated CX experts are here to help you with everything, from setting things up to handling tasks and taking action, ensuring a seamless feedback journey process.